apsdehal/awesome-ctf/README.md

 - [Registry Dumper](http://www.kahusecurity.com/tools/RegistryDumper_v0.1.zip) - Dump your registry

 ## Platforms

+*Projects that can be used to host a CTF*

 - [CTFd](https://github.com/isislab/CTFd) - Platform to host jeopardy style CTFs from ISISLab, NYU Tandon
 - [fbctf](https://github.com/facebook/fbctf) - Platform to host Capture the Flag competitions from Facebook